 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!

-- Cat eats too fast then cat throws up dry food (cats vomiting clear liquid with undigested food)
+- Your cat eats too fast then cat throws up dry food (cats vomiting clear liquid with undigested food)

 - Cat engaged in vigorous exercising or play after eating, ending with the cat throwing up food